marykdb/maryk/core/documentation/filters.md

 ```

 ### GreaterThan
-Checks if referenced values are greater than the given value.
+Checks if the referenced values are greater than the given value.

 Maryk YAML:
 ```yaml